framaRAMA/framarama/README.md

 ## Docker

 It is also possible to run the application using docker container.
-To build the docker container checkout the source code and run the following
+To build the docker image checkout the source code and run the following
 command:

 ```